Rural Business—Cooperative Service, USDA.

 (f) Fund political or lobbying activities;

-(g) To fund any activities considered unallowable by the applicable grant cost principles, including 2 CFR part 200, subpart E and the Federal Acquisition Regulation;
+(g) Fund any activities considered unallowable by the applicable grant cost principles, including 2 CFR part 200, subpart E and the Federal Acquisition Regulation;

 (h) Fund architectural or engineering design work for a specific physical facility;